 If you’re a developing artist, DIY promotion is essential for finding an audience for your music.
-But in 2021, traditional ways of promoting a new record, like touring, have become complicated and out of reach for many artists.
-The good news is that listeners are hungry for meaningful music experiences and artist engagement online during this uncertain time.
-Try these four DIY online promotional tactics to get the most mileage from your releases in 2021 and beyond:
+But in 2022, traditional ways of promoting a new record, may be out of reach for some artists.
+The good news is that listeners are hungry for meaningful music experiences and artist engagement online.
+Try these four DIY online promotional tactics to get the most mileage from your releases in 2022 and beyond:

 Create an exciting digital release show